September 26, 2020

 When you are out to get someone, you are going to find a way to get them.
-If we can remember back through the Gospel we can readily recall multiple situations where we were told that the Pharisees and religious leadership were looking for a way to kill Jesus.
+Throughout John’s Gospel, there were multiple situations where we were told that the Pharisees and religious leadership were looking for a way to kill Jesus.
 They picked up stones on one occasion.
 They constantly sought to catch him in some kind of policy loophole.
-In today’s text, in response to the sensational healing of the man born blind, they alleged he was a Sabbath breaker.
+In today’s text, in response to the sensational healing of the man born blind, they alleged he was a Sabbath-breaker.

 Was this really all about the Law?
 It seems a bit much.
-In situations like these, where things are hard to understand there is a simple rule to apply.
-Look around and see who is benefitting most from the status quo, or the way things are.
+In situations like these, where things are hard to understand, there is a simple rule to apply.
+Look around and see who is benefiting most from the status quo, or the way things are.
 Another way of asking the same question: If things dramatically changed, who stands to lose the most?

-This holds true in every organization, from local churches to multi-national corporations.
-The reason things remain the way they are and always have been is because someone or group is benefitting from them remaining that way.
+This holds true in every organization, from local churches to multinational corporations.
+The reason things remain the way they are and always have been is because someone or some group is benefiting from them remaining that way.
 The other interesting question to ponder is this one: Who stands to benefit the most from change?

 So how do you assess that in the present situation?
-How do you assess it in the organizations you are a part of?
+How do you assess it in the organizations of which you are a part?

 1. Analyze the situation from today’s text.
 Who does the status quo benefit?
 Who loses?
 What do the losers stand to gain if things change?